-To receive the connectivity grant for 2019-2020, school districts must have a current 471 filed with USAC, a current Indiana Technology Plan Survey on file with the Office of eLearning (completed March 2019), and have completed the Annual Online Assurance form (online form will close September 1, 2019).
-Distribution award letters for the 2019-20 grant will be sent in September 2019.
-Grant funds will be distributed two times during the grant cycle (December 2019 & June 2020).
+To receive the connectivity grant for 2020-2021, school districts must have a current 471 filed with USAC, a current Indiana Technology Plan Survey on file with the Office of eLearning (completed March 2020), and have completed the Annual Online Assurance form (coming soon).
+Grant funds will be distributed two times during the grant cycle (December 2020 & June 2021).

 The Indiana Department of Education supports the implementation of E-rate by sharing program information and rule changes with Indiana schools, supporting in the E-rate filing process, certifying free and reduced lunch percentages and procuring a statewide Internet service provider.
 Click here for E-rate information.